Readit News logoReadit News

 Now the pendulum has swing back and people have rediscovered the virtues of a normalized database, but JSON columns provide an escape hatch where those bad practices can still flower.

-christophilus · 10 months ago
+christophilus · a year ago

 Eh.
 JSON has its place.
 I have some stateful data that is fairly transient in nature and which doesn’t really matter all that much if it gets lost / corrupted.
 It’s the sort of thing I’d throw into Redis if we had Redis in our stack.
 But the only storage in my project is S3 and Postgres.
 Postgres allows me to trivially query, update, analyze the usage of the feature, etc. Normalization wouldn’t buy me much, if anything, for my use case, but it would make “save this stuff for later” more of a nuisance (a sync across a bunch of rows vs a single upsert).